joshuaferr1s/mac-setup/README.md

 ## Manual Work

+- Install Source Code Pro font
+- Configure terminal
 - Sign in to all accounts
 - Enable iCloud storage sync for desktop and documents
 - Install Office365
-- Setup Chrome browser for Miami usage
+- Setup Arc browser for work
-- Install Source Code Pro font
-- Configure iterm2
-  - profile file in this directory